Anon-Planet/thgtoa/guide.md

 -   Fill up the free space of the disk using the Linux method (dd)

-# Appendix L: Creating a mat2-web guest VM for removing metadata from files
+# Appendix L: Creating a mat2-web guest VM for removing metadata from files:

 Download the latest Debian testing amd64 netinst ISO from <https://www.debian.org/CD/netinst/> <sup>[[Archive.org]][608]</sup>